TechSquareInc/intern-playbook/docs/source/introduction/what-is-hpc.md

 ## HPC from a System Administrator's Perspective

-System administators in HPC environments are responisble for maintaining the infrastructure that researcher and engineers rely on.
+System administators in HPC environments are responisble for maintaining the infrastructure that researchers and engineers rely on.
 This includes:

 - Managing compute nodes, login nodes, and storage systems
 - Supporting users and helping debug issues